101zh/eBGPLab/README.md

 ## Topology

 These are the topologies for both IPv4 and IPv6, each link is labeled with the network number and subnet mask of the link.
-Then each interface is labeled with the 4th octet of the usable IP address within the subnet of that link.\
+Then each interface is labeled with the last octet or hextet of the usable IPv4/IPv6 address within the subnet of that link.\
 Additionally, the PCs can have any IP that is within the subnet of the link that they are on. **DHCP is not setup**.

 ### <center>IPv4 Topology</center>